kaspermunch/PopulationGenomicsCourse/Exercises/04_phasing_and_recombination/README.md

 Explore phases of haplotypes at two positions in the alignment:

 Select chr2, zoom all the way in and select find the base at position 136608646.
-Select that base in a European individual (ERR1025620 is English).
+First, take a look at the WestEurasian samples.
 Sort alignments by genotype (right-click on the base in the alignment tracks to get a popup menu).
 Consider these questions:

 1. What does the haplotypes look like?
 2. Do you see any long streches of homozygosity?
 3. Which haplotypes agree?
 4. How wide is the region where they agree?

+To derive your answers, make use of the metadata file: ~/populationgenomics/data/metadata/Sample_meta_subset.tsv

+Now, compare it with the African samples.

-The SNP at position 136608646.
-Try to search for 136608646 in the [UCSC genome browser](https://genome-euro.ucsc.edu/cgi-bin/hgGateway?redirect=manual&source=genome.ucsc.edu).
+Try to search the position chr2:136608646 in the [UCSC genome browser](https://genome-euro.ucsc.edu/cgi-bin/hgGateway?redirect=manual&source=genome.ucsc.edu).
 Remember we are using the Hg19 assembly version of the reference human genome.
 Can you find anything that explains your observations?
+(HINT: https://omim.org/entry/601806#0004)

 # Estimating a recombination map